 - Avoid chemical toxins and illicit drugs;

 - Install carbon monoxide detectors.

-If you or someone you know has suffered from anoxic brain damage due to the negligence of another, contact our office at (949) 234-6034 to discuss your case.
+If you or someone you know has suffered from anoxic brain damage due to the negligence of another, contact our office at (949) 234-6034 to discuss your case with an Orange County brain injury lawyer.
 Consultations are free!